php-fig/fig-standards/bylaws/006-psr-amendments.md

 be marked as such in the original document and a link should be placed in the body.

-For example, the following Markdown be placed at the very top of the relevant standard file in the official PHP-FIG GitHub repo `fig-standards`.
+For example, the following Markdown be placed at the very top of the relevant standard file in the official PHP FIG GitHub repo `fig-standards`.

 > **Deprecated** - As of 2014-12-30 PSR-0 has been marked as deprecated.
 [PSR-4] is now recommended
 as an alternative.